Pablo784/Inventory_Management/README.md

 # Inventory_Management
-An Inventory Management Website for a co-worker for a family member
+An Inventory Management Website for a family member's co-worker